 If you have hypotension, what you can expect depends on what causes it and if you have symptoms.
 If you don’t have symptoms, it’s unlikely that hypotension will be a problem for you.

 If you have symptoms, hypotension can interfere with your ability to stand up, care for yourself, cook, drive and do many other activities.
 That’s why understanding the condition and following a healthcare provider’s guidance are so important to minimizing this condition’s impact on your life.

 How long this condition lasts depends very much on what caused it.
-If you have hypotension because of normal aging, it will probably be a lifelong concern.
+If you have hypotension because of normal aging, it’ll probably be a lifelong concern.

 If you have low blood pressure but don’t have symptoms, this condition usually isn’t harmful and shouldn’t impact your life.